albsd/method-execution-paths/README.md

 - `Example.int foo()`

 ## Potential issues
 - If the window does not show upon running the plugin, go to View -> Tool Windows -> Method Execution Paths.
+- In the case of overloaded methods, it is highly recommended to search using the method signature as well.
+- If "Output extra method information" is disabled and multiple methods with the same name are present, those are not going to be distinguishable.
+This is due to the format producing identical entries which are not going to be shown.

 ## Contact
 Feel free to contact me at albertsandu1@gmail.com or A.A.Sandu@student.tudelft.nl